Joe Duplantier: Gojira

-When launching the band, singing in French was irrelevant for Duplantier; he chose instead to sing in English in efforts to globally project the band's aspirations.
+When launching the band, singing in French was irrelevant to Duplantier; he instead chose to sing in English in efforts to globally project the band's aspirations.
 Thus, he said he did not sing about the problems of France but international issues and the damage inflicted on the planet.
 He said, "We consider ourselves above all as human, not French."
 According to Duplantier, the band's primary goal was to maintain complete autonomy and "total control over the band's music".
-He has been responsible for the artworks for Gojira's albums, each representing an idea that he spontaneously designs, highlighting visual minimalism and conciseness while trying to stand out from the codes of the metal scene.
+He has been responsible for the artworks for Gojira's albums, each representing an idea that he spontaneously and minimalistically designs.

 Touring in support of their second album, The Link, Duplantier used to let his imagination run free when performing the songs' extended outro, developing a propensity to experience a "vision" while in a "trance"; saying, "I used to imagine whales—big whales—coming into the venue."
 One of his first achievements was when the band reached headliner status in France and performed at the Paris' Élysée Montmartre, promoting From Mars to Sirius and then initiating their first tours overseas, notably in America.
 In 2008, Randy Blythe flew from the US to France to record his vocals on "Adoration for None" and was hosted at Duplantier's home in the southwest for a week.
 In 2012, he also occasionally played drums in live performances when he and his brother switched places.